-The Federal Employees' Thrift Savings Plan limits salary deferrals to 10% of salary for employees covered by FERS and 5% of salary for those under CSRS.
+The Federal Employees' Thrift Savings Plan originally limited salary deferrals to 10% of salary for employees covered by FERS and 5% of salary for those under CSRS, but these limits began to rise in July 2001 and are now 13% and 8%, respectively.
+They will rise annually by one percentage point until they reach 15% and 10% in 2005.
+In 2006, these percentage limits will be abolished.
 The limits established by the nondiscrimination test do not apply to the Thrift Savings Plan because of legislation included in the FY1988 Continuing Resolution (P.L.
 100-202).
-The §401(k) annual limit on elective contributions of \$10,500 does apply, however.
+The §401(k) annual limit on elective contributions (\$12,000 in 2003) does apply, however.